gauravshharma/laravel-quiz/README.md

 Navigate to project directory and open terminal to install packages `composer install`

-Update DB settings in `.env.example` file found in the root and rename to `.env`
+Update DB settings in `.env.example` file found in root folder and rename to `.env`

-Migrate DB
+Run migrations
 `php artisan migrate`

-Start the development server 🚀
-`php artisan serve`
+Start the development server `php artisan serve`